OneBusAway/onebusaway-alexa/README.md

 # OneBusAway skill for Alexa

-Are you ready to ask about your bus with just your voice?
+Are you ready to ask your [Amazon Echo](www.amazon.com/echo), *"Alexa, where's my bus"*?

-This project is an implementation of the [OneBusAway](http://onebusaway.org/) _open-source platform for real-time transit info_ for Amazon's [Alexa Voice Service](https://developer.amazon.com/public/solutions/alexa/alexa-voice-service).
+This project is an implementation of the [OneBusAway](http://onebusaway.org/) open-source platform for real-time transit info for Amazon's [Alexa Voice Service](https://developer.amazon.com/public/solutions/alexa/alexa-voice-service).

 ## Install and Use